immanueligwe151/gainz-center/agile summary.md

 the remainder of the tasks in Sprint 1 into Sprint 2.

 The Figma sketch can be found [here](https://www.figma.com/design/GP25XAQJHQZZ4yP2yYRqTl/GainzCenter) and also in the [README](./README.md) document.

+### Sprint 2
+The tasks in this sprint are:
+- UI design (brought over from Sprint 1)
+- SQL database setup (brought over from Sprint 1)
+- Django project setup (brought over from Sprint 1)
+- SQL database population

+#### UI Design

+Due to reasons outlined above, this would run concurrently with other tasks as ideas came along to me.
+This was to enable me to work on other tasks without wasting any more time trying to come up with further designs for the UI.
+Hence upon the starting of this sprint I went straight to the SQL database setup.

+#### SQL Database Setup

+During the development of the website, I will be using a localhost instance on my PC as a server for the database, which would be deployed to the live hosting site along with the rest of the project.
+I am using MySQL Workbench as a tool to manage the database and its tables, making use of SQL commands to create the database and populating the preliminary data.

+While creating the database, I ran into a bit of a hitch whilst creating the table for the personal trainers, as I was unsure that my ERD design was accurate in reflecting how availability and bookings would be stored.
+After doing some further brainstorming, I decided to have an extra table that would explicitly show the sessions with their availability and bookings, rather than in one table and then using the application to determine what slot is available and what isn't (as per the original plan).
+With this in mind, I updated the ERD to reflect this change.

+I began with the tables that didn't have any foreign keys, so as to avoid any complications early on.
+I soon found out that I had forgotten to define some relationships amongst some tables in my ERD, so I made this correction to the diagram, hence further updating it.
+This proved helpful when I began to create the tables that had foreign keys, as some tables had up to 3 foreign keys and their relationship to other tables needed to be defined in the ERD.

+I also realized that I should've defined a relationship between the MyPRs table and the Exercises table, since one would update their PR on a specific exercise (e.g. a new PR on bench press or deadlifts).
+I subsequently updated the ERD to reflect this.

+All SQL commands used in creating and populating the table have been laid out in the SQL file [gainz-center-sql-commands](./gainz-center-sql-commands.sql).

+#### Django Project Setup